 - Decarbonization for an improved, because lower “Carbon Footprint.
 Consequently, electric drives are gaining in importance

-Risk management, especially with regard to the globally networked supply chains
+- Risk management, especially with regard to the globally connected supply chains

 Partnerships gain in importance

 According to Dr. Philipp Schramm, EVP Purchasing & Supplier Quality at Webasto, a structural renewal is only possible with the right toolset (digitalization, efficient processes and standardization) and cooperative partnerships.

 Wilhelm Rehm, member of the Board of Management of ZF Friedrichshafen AG, also emphasized that cooperation is essential for success and time-to-market.
 In his experience, partnerships with companies from fields of expertise outside of their own core industries play a decisive role.
 He also explained the impressive transformation process with which ZF is preparing for the challenges of the future – with strategic partnerships, agile teams, a future-proof procurement strategy and the supplier network via SupplyOn.

 Dr. Stefan Spindler, CEO of Schaeffler’s Industrial Division, presented technological innovations for agricultural machinery, such as high-performance rolling bearings and forging technology.
 In addition, sustainable and autonomously operating solutions for tomorrow’s agriculture are central.